<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">http://halphillips.net/?p=628</guid>

-<description><![CDATA[<p><img width="150" height="150" src="https://www.halphillips.net/wp-content/uploads/2011/06/larry460-150x150.jpg" class="attachment-thumbnail size-thumbnail wp-post-image" alt="" style="float:left; margin:0 15px 15px 0;" decoding="async" srcset="https://www.halphillips.net/wp-content/uploads/2011/06/larry460-150x150.jpg 150w, https://www.halphillips.net/wp-content/uploads/2011/06/larry460-100x100.jpg 100w" sizes="(max-width: 150px) 100vw, 150px" />[Ed.
-This piece was originally written/posted in 2011.
-It&#8217;s reprinted here to mark Gary Shandling&#8217;s recent passing.]
-I’ve never subscribed to HBO.
-There may have been a month here and there when it was provided to us here in New Gloucester, by mistake, or as part of some promotion, but when the cable monolith inevitably [&#8230;]</p>
+<description><![CDATA[<p><img width="150" height="150" src="https://www.halphillips.net/wp-content/uploads/2011/06/larry460-150x150.jpg" class="attachment-thumbnail size-thumbnail wp-post-image" alt="" style="float:left; margin:0 15px 15px 0;" decoding="async" srcset="https://www.halphillips.net/wp-content/uploads/2011/06/larry460-150x150.jpg 150w, https://www.halphillips.net/wp-content/uploads/2011/06/larry460-100x100.jpg 100w" sizes="(max-width: 150px) 100vw, 150px" />HOLLYWOOD, Calif.
+(April 4, 2011) — I’ve never subscribed to HBO.
+There may have been a month here and there when it was provided to my family, by mistake, or as part of some promotion.
+Invariably, when our cable monolith attempted to charge us, we balked.
+The movie-watching we missed as a result of this [&#8230;]</p>

 <p>The post <a href="https://www.halphillips.net/larrysandersineverknewyeuntilnow">Larry Sanders: I Never Knew Ye</a> appeared first on <a href="https://www.halphillips.net">Hal Phillips</a>.</p>